Notion Formulas: The Ultimate Cheat Sheet (2023)

 Here are some of the most common terms you’ll run across when working with Notion formulas.
 Each link here will take you to a full page in the Formula Reference where you can learn more.

-• Function – pre-defined formulas that you can use to accomplish complex things quickly.
-Examples include concat (combines strings) and dateAdd (adds x units of time to a date).
+• Functions – pre-defined formulas that you can use to accomplish complex things quickly.
+Examples include concat (combines lists) and dateAdd (adds x units of time to a date).

 Arguments are the accepted pieces of data used within functions: